 If a bank issued your card, we can consider complaints about the accuracy of advice and card information.
 We can also consider complaints about problems using the card, subject to the limits of the powers we have.

-If bought your card from your bank, but it was but issued by another financial service provider, our role is more limited.
+If you bought your card from your bank, but it was issued by another financial service provider, our role is more limited.
 We can consider complaints only about the accuracy of information and advice given by your bank, but not problems using the card.